MED263-WI23/MED263_Intro/Step1_R_and_Rstudio_install.md

 - Lots of great packages.
 If you're trying to do something, chances are there's a package for that
 - Simple syntax and helpful error messages make coding relatively easy
 - Rstudio is great
-- Pretty pictures (compared to, for example, python)
+- Pretty pictures (compared to python)
 - Almost all of the speakers in this class are doing something in R

 <img height="80" alt="image" src="https://www.rstudio.com/wp-content/uploads/2018/10/RStudio-Logo-Flat.png">